CodecoolGlobal/solar-watch-MVP-java-Tumpeti/README.md

 ## Acknowledgments

 This project was developed as part of a learning experience.
-Special thanks to [OpenWeather](https://openweathermap.org/) for providing the Sunrise/Sunset API and Geocoding API.
+Special thanks to [SunriseSunset](https://sunrisesunset.io/api/) for the Sunrise/Sunset API and to [OpenWeather](https://openweathermap.org/) for providing the Geocoding API.

 ---